EASME

 Grant in 2017

-Biofrigas Sweden AB, located in Gothenburg, Sweden, specializes in the production of biogas, which is utilized in the food and agriculture sectors as well as in wastewater treatment.
-The company employs a unique technology that enables the upgrading and liquefaction of biogas, catering to small-scale production needs in agriculture and smaller treatment plants.
-In addition to biogas, Biofrigas also supplies CO2 and heat for various applications, supporting sustainable practices across multiple industries.
+Biofrigas Sweden AB, based in Gothenburg, Sweden, specializes in the production of biogas, which serves various industries including food production, agriculture, and wastewater treatment.
+The company employs a unique technology that enables the upgrading and liquefaction of biogas for small-scale applications, making it suitable for agricultural use, smaller treatment plants, and industrial processes.
+In addition to biogas, Biofrigas also supplies CO2 and heat for diverse applications, contributing to sustainable energy solutions.

 Marstrom Composite